Talk to us

 Personalization AI is only as good as the behavioral data it learns from.
 The minimum viable data foundation for personalization includes: user interaction events (product views, category views, search queries, add-to-cart, purchase, return) collected consistently across web and mobile channels with user identity stitched across sessions; a product catalog with rich attributes (category hierarchy, price, brand, material, color, imagery, description text) that enable content-based similarity computation; and sufficient historical volume (generally 6–12 months of interaction data, covering a full seasonal cycle, with at least 10,000 users who have made at least 3 purchases) to train reliable models.

-Common data quality issues that undermine personalization: session identity fragmentation (failure to recognize the same user across browsers, devices, and logged-out/logged-in states); catalog attribute gaps (missing category assignments, inconsistent brand naming, sparse product descriptions); and event collection gaps (page views and searches not captured, or captured inconsistently between web and mobile).
+Common data quality issues that undermine personalization: session identity fragmentation (failure to recognize the same user across browsers, devices and logged-out/logged-in states); catalog attribute gaps (missing category assignments, inconsistent brand naming, sparse product descriptions); and event collection gaps (page views and searches not captured, or captured inconsistently between web and mobile).
 Addressing these before beginning model development avoids building models on broken foundations.

 Model Architecture: Retrieval and Ranking